asiftm/Semester2-Scripting/WhatToCook/README.md

-## What to cook
+# What to cook
 This package provides recipe from 'Rwandan' cuisine.

-The package will save a pdf that includes the name, a picture, ingredients and method of a recipe
+The package will saves a pdf file

+the pdf includes the name, a picture, ingredients and method of a recipe